-E. J. Swift is the author of Osiris and Cataveiro, the first two volumes in The Osiris Project trilogy.
-Her short fiction has been published in Interzone magazine, and appears in anthologies including The Best British Fiction 2013 and The Lowest Heaven.
+E. J. Swift is the author of Osiris, Cataveiro and Tamaruq, the The Osiris Project trilogy.
+Her short fiction has been published in Interzone magazine, and appears in anthologies including The Best British Fiction 2013, The Lowest Heaven and Irregularity.
 When not writing, she is kept busy as a slave to cats and an aficionado of the trapeze.

 "Saga's Children" was first published in The Lowest Heaven (Jurassic London, 2013).
 (Amazon US / Amazon UK / Barnes & Noble)